 Designed with a ratio of 11 children to 2 teachers, our two year old classrooms are for children aged 25 months to 35 months.
 These classes focus on the development of motor, social, communication, and cognitive skills.
 The children participate in activities that encourage participation in the major areas of learning - personal and social development, letter and number recognition, and motor skills development.
 Authentic learning experiences are provided throughout the day to encourage children's creativity and engage them in educational activities.
 The children learn through the use of ideas, games, songs, and activities within work areas, whole group, small group, and one-on-one instruction.
 Our goal is to instill a love of learning at any early age.
 The children follow a schedule that provides routine and structure throughout the day.

-Ms. Katrina Ms. Sandy
+Ms. Katrina Ms. Jordan

 Late Toddlers II

 Designed with a ratio of 12 children to 2 teachers, this class is the beginning of kindergarten readiness.
 Children are engaged in authentic learning experiences through large group, small group, and one-on-one instruction and interaction.
 Early handwriting skills and age-appropriate phonemic awareness activities are taught through songs, visuals, and hands-on experiences to keep children engaged in learning.
 Key concepts are solidified using math manipulatives, science experiments, and periodic review.
 Activities focus on letter and number recognitions, science, social studies and math concepts, and aid in social, cognitive, and language development.
 The children follow a schedule that provides them with routine and structure throughout the day.